 Jane, 62, a university professor, began having trouble remembering the names of common objects while she lectured.
 She also had a hard time following conversations, especially when more than one person was involved.
-Her family and co-workers were unaware of Jane's difficulties until she had a hard time recognizing longtime colleagues.
+Her family and co-workers were unaware of Jane's difficulties-until she had a hard time recognizing longtime colleagues.
 One night at the dinner table, when Jane's husband asked her to pass the salt, she said, "Salt?
 What do you mean by salt?"
 He took her to a neurologist, who diagnosed semantic PPA.
 As her illness progressed, Jane developed behavioral symptoms and had to retire early.
 PPA may experience significant behavioral changes, similar to those seen in bvFTD, as the disease progresses.
-There are three types of PPA, categorized by the kind of language problems seen at first.
-Researchers do not fully understand the biological basis of the different types of PPA.
+As symptoms get worse, people with PPA cannot live alone safely.
+Currently, there are three types of PPA, categorized by the kind of language problems seen at first.
+Researchers do not fully understand the different types of PPA.
 But they hope one day to link specific language problems with the abnormalities in the brain that cause them.
 In semantic PPA, also called semantic dementia, a person slowly loses the ability to understand single words and sometimes to recognize the faces of familiar people and common objects.
-In agrammatic PPA, also called progressive nonfluent aphasia, a person has more and more trouble producing speech.
+In agrammatic PPA, also called progressive nonfluent aphasia, a person has trouble saying words that link nouns and verbs together-for example, "of," "from," and "for."
 Eventually, the person may no longer be able to speak at all.
-He or she may eventually develop movement symptoms similar to those seen in corticobasal syndrome.
+He or she may also have difficulty swallowing and develop movement symptoms similar to those seen in corticobasal syndrome.
 In logopenic PPA, a person has trouble finding the right words during conversation but can understand words and sentences.
 The person does not have problems with grammar.

-Movement Disorders Two rare neurological disorders associated with FTLD, corticobasal syndrome (CBS) and progressive supranuclear palsy (PSP), occur when the parts of the brain that control movement are affected.
+Movement Disorders Two rare neurological disorders associated with FTLD, corticobasal syndrome (CBS) and progressive supranuclear palsy (PSP), occur when the nerves attached to muscles malfunction and cause problems with movement.
 The disorders may affect thinking and language abilities, too.
-CBS can be caused by corticobasal degeneration-gradual atrophy and loss of nerve cells in specific parts of the brain.
-This degeneration causes progressive loss of the ability to control movement, typically beginning around age 60.
-The most prominent symptom may be the inability to use the hands or arms to perform a movement despite normal strength (called apraxia).
+CBS is caused by corticobasal degeneration-gradual atrophy and loss of nerve cells in specific parts of the brain.
+This degeneration causes progressive loss of movement and muscle rigidity, typically beginning around age 60.
 Symptoms may appear first on one side of the body, but eventually both sides are affected.
 Occasionally, a person with CBS first has language problems or trouble orienting objects in space and later develops movement symptoms.
-PSP causes problems with balance and walking.
-People with the disorder typically move slowly, experience unexplained falls, lose facial expression, and have body stiffness, especially in the neck and upper body-symptoms similar to those of Parkinson's disease.
-A hallmark sign of PSP is trouble with eye movements, particularly looking down.
+PSP causes serious problems with balance and walking.
+People with the disorder typically move slowly, fall, and have body stiffness, especially in the neck and upper body-symptoms similar to those of Parkinson's disease.
+A hallmark sign of PSP is trouble with eye movements, such as involuntary closing of the eyelids, difficulty opening and closing the eyes, trouble looking way up and way down, and limited blinking.
 These symptoms may give the face a fixed stare.
 Behavior problems can also develop.
 Other movement-related frontotemporal disorders include frontotemporal dementia with parkinsonism and frontotemporal dementia with amyotrophic lateral sclerosis (FTD-ALS).
 Confusing symptoms Carol had a tingling sensation and numbness in her upper right arm.
 Then her arm became stiff.
 She had to change from cursive handwriting to printing.
 Carol, 61, told her doctor that she had trouble getting her thoughts out and described her speech as "stumbling."
 She had increasing trouble talking but could still understand others.
 Eventually, she was diagnosed with CBS.
+Trouble with walking